 Call our Minneapolis Workers’ Compensation Lawyers after a Minnesota Workplace Injury

 If you were injured on the job, please call Gunther Law Office.
-There is no substitute for a skilled Minneapolis workers’ compensation lawyer, especially if your claim was denied or if you believe your accident may have involved third party negligence.
-Our team of attorneys will determine the true cause of your accident and injury, and who is responsible.
+There is no substitute for a skilled Minneapolis workers’ compensation lawyer, especially if your claim was denied or if you believe your accident may have involved third-party negligence.
+Our team of attorneys will determine the true cause of your accident and injury and who is responsible.
 You may be entitled to significant compensation, but you will not even know your options unless you take the initiative and talk to a lawyer.
-We are here for you.
+At Gunther Law Office, our knowledgeable attorneys are here for you.
 Contact us today.